What Does a Website Cost in South Africa? [2026 Price Guide]

 POPIA compliance, SEO setup, and platform choice all influence the final price.
 These are often overlooked at the quoting stage but account for a significant portion of the cost difference between providers.

-Pricing data sourced from New Perspective Design’s internal project records (2015–2026) and benchmarked against publicly listed South African agency pricing as of January 2026.
+Pricing data sourced from New Perspective Design’s internal project records (2015 to 2026) and benchmarked against publicly listed South African agency pricing as of January 2026.

 Website Design Pricing Tiers by Type (2026)